 Simply hoping that the US might not know about your foreign self-employment income and therefore not reporting it is asking for trouble.

 The only way to avoid having to pay self-employment tax is to form a business and elect to be taxed as an S Corp.
 Depending on your income level, the cost of forming and maintaining a legal business structure may be more than offset by the savings in self-employment tax.
-To learn more about this, read our recent article here.
+An experienced tax accountant can advise you.